AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Tutorials/Embed ARMS console pages in user-created web applications.md

 -   Allows you to log on to your own system and browse the application list, application details, and call query pages of the embedded ARMS console pages.
 -   Hides the top navigation bar and left-side navigation pane of the ARMS console.
 For more information, see [Hide navigation pages](#step_ejt_0s8_cjt).
 -   Uses Resource Access Management \(RAM\) to manage permissions on the ARMS console.
 For example, you can change the full permissions to read-only permissions.
-For more information, see [Add permissions](#section_qcc_ejh_ix5).
+For more information, see [Grant different permissions to RAM users](/intl.en-US/Access control/Grant different permissions to RAM users.md).

 ## Sample code